-The start of a new year gives you a framework to plan your year around, something to aim for, and the potential to finish off the year feeling smug.
-Think of resolutions as a series of goals to make the next 12 months of cycling as successful and fulfilling as possible.
+Setting one or several resolutions gives you a framework to plan your year around, something to aim for, and the potential to finish off the year feeling smug.
+Think of resolutions as a series of goals that will make the next 12 months of cycling as successful and fulfilling as possible.
 They’re simply a starting point.

 Brainstorm and refine

-Then pick out somewhere between five and 10 that really jump out at you.
-You can also keep the full list tucked away somewhere safe; that way, if you achieve your goals by summer you’ll have more to pick from or you can use it as a basis for next year’s resolutions.
+Don’t lose your original list though.
+If you achieve your goals early, you’ll have more to pick from or you can use it as a basis for next year’s resolutions.

 How to stick to your cycling resolutions

-Once you’ve got your resolutions sorted how do you make sure that you stick to them longer than the six-week mark, where many good intentions fall by the wayside?
+Once you’ve got your resolutions sorted, you need to stick to them longer than the six-week mark, where many good intentions fall by the wayside.

 1. Make them FAB